-- Agriculture: Extreme weather events, combined with a low capacity to adapt to the adverse impacts of climate change, aggravate food security risks - Due to shortage of rainwater/changes in rainfall patterns, - exposed to flooding /erosion, declining soil fertility, decline in productivity, reduced yield, food insecurity - Water: floods or droughts, loss of wetlands - Ecosystems: rapid environmental degradation resulting from agricultural expansion to marginal lands and deforestation, - loss of biodiversity, desertification, etc. - Human Health: Climate-related hazards have a significant impact on human health. - Malaria (increase in temperature), vector and water borne diseases, malnutrition (during drought years) - S Energy: use of biomass as source of energy increase CO2 emission.
+- Agriculture: Extreme weather events, combined with a low capacity to adapt to the adverse impacts of climate change, aggravate food security risks - Due to shortage of rainwater/changes in rainfall patterns, - exposed to flooding /erosion, declining soil fertility, - decline in productivity, reduced yield, food insecurity - Water: is a prime natural resource to be affected by CC - floods or droughts, loss of wetlands - Ecosystems: rapid environmental degradation resulting from agricultural expansion to marginal lands and deforestation, - loss of biodiversity, desertification, etc. - Human Health: Climate-related hazards have a significant impact on human health. - Malaria (increase in temperature), vector and water borne diseases, malnutrition (during drought years) - Energy: use of biomass as source of energy increase CO2 emission.